ItsMeMan221/animal-snap/Machine Learning/README.md

 C23-PS040 ML Teams.

-## Current Animal that can be detected:
+## Current animals that can be detected:
 1. Arctic Fox
 2. Butterfly
 3. Cat